 The majority of serious players who use this mouse find the weight and symmetrical shape to be ergonomically engineered for long gaming sessions.
 I personally have large hands (19 x 11 cm) and the G703 is the Logitech mouse that fits in my palm the best.
 Despite the size of this mouse though it’s very nice to use and its ergonomic design is better than other ambidextrous mice on the market.

 Logitech g Pro is one complete plastic shell and feels like a similar material used for the G603.
 It’s smooth all over and for the price, I’m not sure why.
-I think a slightly more grippy texture on the sides like the G703 would have been a nice feature to add as it’s smaller than most medium-sized mice.
+I think a slightly more grippy texture on the sides like the G703 would have been a nice feature to add as its smaller than most medium-sized mice.
 Its simplistic design is elegant but the ambidextrous shape didn’t feel as satisfying as the G903.
 The G Pro has been streamlined and you can see why some are calling it the ‘Logitech FK’.
 It’s fairly narrow, has a low profile body, and barely requires any force to move around the pad.

 The Logitech G Pro has a few extra buttons other than your left and right buttons.
-It has removable left and right ‘thumb’ buttons that can be customized making the mouse truly ambidextrous.
+It has removable left and right ‘thumb’ buttons that can be customised making the mouse truly ambidextrous.
 Logitech also provides you with magnetic covers to replace the buttons if you prefer.
-There is a scroll wheel button located front and center of the mouse as normal.
+There is a scroll wheel button located front and centre of the mouse as normal.
 This gives tactile feedback, unlike the G900 and G903.
 Lastly, the mouse features a DPI button on the bottom of the mouse rather than being behind the scroll wheel like others.
 Logitech worked with a lot of E-Sports professionals when considering the design and moving this DPI button to the bottom was a preferred option for a lot of them.
 This is a welcomed change as it completely prevents any accidental clicking/random DPI switching.

 As gamers, we are always after greater performance from our peripherals and it would seem Logitech had this in mind when putting together the G Pro.
 With the arrival of next-gen sensors like the HERO 16k, you can have extra confidence in fast movements.
 This sensor tracks seamlessly at speeds of over 400 IPS without spinning out.
 The sensor claims 10x less power than previous ones like the PMW3366 helping with its battery life.